-The Deschutes County Sheriff’s Office currently has four K-9 teams and they are assigned to the Patrol Division.
-There are three tracking and apprehension K-9 teams and one narcotics detection K-9 teams.
+The Deschutes County Sheriff’s Office currently has six K-9 teams and they are assigned to the Patrol Division and Special Services Unit.
+There are five tracking/apprehension K-9 teams, and one trailing/tracking K-9 team.
 K-9 teams are on-call 24 hours a day.
 The K-9 teams devote a significant amount of time to ongoing training.
-They train individually almost every day and train with other K-9 teams in Central Oregon on a weekly basis.
+They train individually almost every day and train with other K-9 teams in Central Oregon on a bi-weekly basis.
 Being a K-9 handler is a significant commitment.
 Our K-9 teams also regularly assist other law enforcement agencies in Central Oregon.
-All of our K-9 teams are certified annually by the Oregon Police Canine Association and our trailing/tracking K-9 is certified annually by the National Police Bloodhound Association.
+Our tracking/apprehension K-9 teams are certified annually by the Oregon Police Canine Association and our trailing/tracking K-9 is certified annually by the National Police Bloodhound Association.

 Quattro is a 4 year old Belgian Malinois and German Shepherd mix.
 Quattro started his training in Hungary and he was eventually imported to the US by Vohne Liche Kennels in Indiana.
 Quattro was acquired by the US Army Rangers and trained to be a Multi-Purpose Canine (MPC) which includes suspect apprehension and explosives detection.
 Quattro was acquired by the Deschutes County Sheriff's Office in September of 2021.
 Quattro went through training with his handler Deputy Jeremiah Johnson and started working the streets in Deschutes County in December of 2021.
 Deputy Johnson has been a Patrol Deputy with the Deschutes County Sheriff’s Office since 2007.